Luca Urlando

 Gianluca Urlando (born March 16, 2002) is an American competitive swimmer.
-He is a world junior record holder in the 4×200 meter freestyle relay and the 4×100 meter mixed freestyle relay.
-He is the American record holder in the 100 yard backstroke.
-At the 2022 NCAA Division I Championships, he became the first person to swim the 100 yard backstroke and 100 yard butterfly each in less than 44 seconds.
+He is the American record holder in the men's 100 yard backstroke and a world junior record holder in the men's 4×200 meter freestyle relay and the 4×100 meter mixed freestyle relay.
+As a sophomore (second year) in the NCAA for the Georgia Bulldogs at the 2022 NCAA Division I Championships, he became the first person to swim the 100 yard backstroke and 100 yard butterfly each in less than 44 seconds.
 At the 2019 World Junior Championships, he won gold medals in the 200 meter freestyle, 200 meter butterfly, 4×100 meter freestyle relay, 4×200 meter freestyle relay, and 4×100 meter mixed freestyle relay.

 Background

 Urlando was born March 16, 2002, in Sacramento, California.
 His family has a history of athletic performance, his mother was a high school swimmer, his father was a national champion for Italy in discus throw, his grandmother was a member of the Italian national team in javelin throw, and his grandfather was a three-time Olympian for Italy in the hammer throw.
 Growing up, he trained under the guidance of Billy Doughty and competed for the Davis Aquadarts.
 He graduated from C. K. McClatchy High School before he started attending the University of Georgia in the autumn of 2020, where he is majoring in sport management and competes collegiately for the Georgia Bulldogs swim team.